Jack Eichel: Professional

-Buffalo Sabres
+Buffalo Sabres (2015–2021)

-On June 26, 2015, Eichel was selected second overall by the Buffalo Sabres in the 2015 NHL Entry Draft, one pick after the Edmonton Oilers selected Connor McDavid.
+On June 26, 2015, Eichel was selected second overall by the Buffalo Sabres in the 2015 NHL entry draft, one pick after the Edmonton Oilers selected Connor McDavid.
 In the months leading up to the draft, considerable interest and hype arose surrounding Eichel and McDavid, both seen as generational talents.
 For example, the sports section of the Buffalo News regularly published the "McEichel Derby," a graphic of the teams at the bottom of the standings.
 On July 1, 2015, Eichel signed a three-year entry-level contract with the Sabres.

 On August 13, 2015, Eichel signed a sponsorship deal with Bauer Hockey, which states Eichel will wear its equipment exclusively and Bauer will provide him with its apparel.

 Eichel scored his first NHL goal on October 8, 2015, becoming the youngest player in Sabres history to do so, in his first game in the NHL against the Ottawa Senators.
 He finished his rookie campaign with 24 goals and 56 points in 81 games, being the Sabres' top goalscorer and second in points (after Ryan O'Reilly) and second in both criteria among rookies, after Artemi Panarin.

 On October 12, 2016, Eichel suffered a severe high ankle sprain to his left ankle in practice and had to be helped off of the ice; he missed the first two months of the season before making his season debut on November 29.
-He finished the year with 24 goals and 33 assists in just 61 games.
+He finished the year with 24 goals and 33 assists for 57 points in just 61 games.

 Before the 2017–18 season, on October 3, 2017, the Sabres signed Eichel to an eight-year, $80 million contract extension worth $10 million annually which began at the start of the 2018–19 season.
 On December 15, 2017, Eichel scored his first career hat trick against the Carolina Hurricanes in a 5–4 loss.
 On January 11, 2018, Eichel was selected as the sole representative of the Sabres for the 2018 NHL All-Star game.
 This was the first NHL All-Star game of Eichel's career.
 During a game in February against the Boston Bruins, Eichel sprained his ankle and was ruled out for 4–6 weeks.
 He returned 15 games later to help the Sabres beat the Chicago Blackhawks for the first time since 2009.
 Eichel finished the 2017–18 season with 25 goals and 39 assists for a total of 64 points in only 67 games.